 Transition to adult services: Young people moving on and parents letting go - what parents and professionals need to know.

-Speaker: Adele Grandon, Locality Manager with independent adult social care provider developing supported living services in Surrey and parent of a young adult with autism.
-There will also be a speaker from Surrey County Council’s Transition Team.
+Speakers: Adele Grandon, Locality Manager with independent adult social care provider developing supported living services in Surrey and Nicola James, Assistant Transition Team Manager for Surrey County Council.
+Both are parents of young adults with autism.

 Managing behaviour of children and young people with autism.